The Listening Sessions

 The Listening Sessions was the debut concert tour by American singer Ariana Grande.
 The tour supported Grande's debut studio album, Yours Truly (2013), which was released September 3, 2013.
-The tour began on August 11, 2013 in Silver Springs, Maryland and concluded September 22, 2013 in New Albany, Ohio and showcased all of the material from Grande's debut studio album, with the exception of "Popular Song".
+The tour began on August 11, 2013 in Silver Spring, Maryland and concluded September 22, 2013 in New Albany, Ohio and showcased all of the material from Grande's debut studio album, with the exception of "Popular Song".
 The tour grossed $679,360 from 11 shows across North America.
 The tour was said to expand after the release of Yours Truly, but failed to materialize due to Grande's filming schedule for Sam & Cat and recording sessions for her second studio album, My Everything.

 Background

 On July 15, 2013, the same day that "Baby I" was announced, Grande announced that she would be going on her debut concert tour in August of that year.
 Grande said she chose the name "The Listening Sessions" because she would only be playing a handful of small intimate venues and fans would be hearing the music from the album before it was released.

 Pre-sale tickets went on sale on Thursday, July 18.
 Regular tickets went on sale on Friday, July 19, 2013.
 Pre-sale tickets had to be taken down early, as they were selling at such a fast rate that the tour was almost sold out before regular tickets were available.